Explained waits lowers the stress of the line

 When we're told that we may have to wait longer because there’s been an accident, or due to the terrible weather (number 4), we become more accepting and patient of the waiting period.
 This helps people feel happier.

-Having a one-in, one-out system helps us to feel less likely to be overlooked or forgotten, or that a fair system doesn’t favor noisy troublemakers, demanding a bump up the queue (number 5), and known finite waits mean we won't be waiting forever.
+Having a one-in, one-out system helps us to feel less likely to be overlooked or forgotten, or that a fair system doesn’t favor noisy troublemakers, demanding a bump up the queue (number 5), and known finite waits mean we won't be waiting forever in process waits.

 These are some of the queue psychology factors that add anxiety to our queuing or waiting experiences.